mgnsk/balafon/README.md

 ## Introduction

-gong is a small domain-specific language for controlling MIDI devices.
+gong is a small low-level domain-specific language for controlling MIDI devices.
 It includes a live interpreter and can play back standalone text files.

+There also exists a high-level YAML specification that compiles down to gong script.

 ## Install